 - Fulfills Language Requirement

-- Semester I: Early August to late December
+- Semester I: Late August to early January

 - Semester II: Mid-January to early June